SutheeDev/The-Bloc-Camp/README.md

 - The subscription form is available for users to input email addresses.
 - Equipped with a validator checking whether the input is an email and provides an error message if it is not.
-- A thank you note will be sent to the user's email in case of a successful subscription.
+- A thank you note will be sent to the user's email in case of a successful subscription. <br>

 ## Application

+<a name="application"></a>

 The second part of this project is the application, which extends the user experience by offering additional functionalities through a dashboard divided into two separate classes: the User Dashboard and the Admin Dashboard.
 The dashboard is only accessible through the Register / Login page.